 - Divide the dough into 6 large balls.

 - Place each cookie ball onto the prepared cookie tray leaving 1 thumb space between each ball as the cookies will expand slightly while baking.
 Press each cookie dough ball to flatten as a cookie, thickness of your choice.

 - Bake for 12-15 minutes or until the side are golden brown.

 - Cool down for 5 minutes on the baking sheet then transfer on a cooling rack for 30 minutes before eating.
 They will be a bit soft when out of the oven and firm up perfectly as they cool down.

 - Store for 1 week in a cookie jar at room temperature.

-- Can be frozen up to 3 months in zip silicon bags.
-Defrost 2 hour before consumption at room temperature.
+- They can be frozen for up to 3 months in ziplock silicone bags.
+Defrost for 2 hours before consumption at room temperature.